-A potential valuer currently provides advisory services for personal wealth management and tax to the CEO of the failing or likely to fail entity.
-In submitting its bid, in response to the request to tender from the RA, the firm proposes to terminate the relationship with the CEO of the failing or likely to fail entity.
-In addition, the firm proposes that it can put in place a separation between the team that was providing advice to the CEO and the team that will be conducting the valuation, including measures to restrict information sharing between these two teams.
-This, unless other circumstances not considered in the example imply the existence of a potential or actual material CoI, could appear as satisfactory safeguards are put in place to avoid material conflict of interest.
+A potential valuer currently provides advisory services for personal wealth management and tax to the CEO of the FOLTF entity.
+In submitting its bid, in response to the request to tender from the RA, the firm proposes to terminate the relationship with the CEO of the FOLTF entity.
+In addition, the firm proposes that it can put in place a separation between the team that was providing advice to the CEO and the team that will be conducting the valuation, including measures to restrict information-sharing between these two teams.
+This, unless other circumstances not considered in the example imply the existence of a potential or actual material Col could appear as satisfactory safeguards are put in place to avoid material conflict of interest.